 What to do Before and After your PM Lip procedure

-You will get much better results when you properly prep.
+You will get much better results when you properly prep the area.
 It all starts with a good canvas!
 The lip area must be healthy, strong, non-sensitive and non-irritated.
 Here’s how to get your skin ready for the procedure.

 - If you’ve ever had a Cold Sore (Herpes Simplex), you will need to pre-medicate with anti-virals (Ex.
 Valtrex, Acyclovir, Zovirax) to avoid new outbreaks.
 Call your Dr. for the prescription.
-You have to start taking the meds 1-2 days before procedure.
+You have to start taking the meds 1-2 days before procedure and continue further after.

 - Do not pick/tweeze/wax/perform electrolysis around the lip area one week before procedure